mendel5/alternative-front-ends/README.md

 - [Hyperspace](https://github.com/hyperspacedev/hyperspace): cross-platform Mastodon client for the fediverse written in TypeScript and React

 - [Metatext](https://github.com/metabolist/metatext): A free, open-source iOS Mastodon client.
+(Archived as of Dec 1, 2022.
+Looking for mainteners.
+App still works)

 ### Medium